omri2861/Spaceships/README.md

 2. Functions aggregate pipeline
 3. Reload entities when they're view is opened
 4. Restructure components
+5. Implement error handling in user function
-5. Change to typescript
+6. Change to typescript
-6. fix the `showError` in `useEffect` warning
+7. fix the `showError` in `useEffect` warning

 ## Intro